Azure/logstash-output-kusto/README.md

 Those are the credentials required to connect to the Kusto service.
 Be sure to use an application with 'ingest' privilages.

 #### database
-Database name where events should go to.
+Database name where events should go to

 #### table
 Target table name where events should be saved